Quasi-Logical Arguments

 When they are not part of a formal system, and when they nevertheless claim to identify the definiens and the definiendum, we shall consider them a form of quasi-logical argumentation” (id., p.
 210).

-The “quasi-logical” label is symptomatic of the method of the Treatise, rejecting “logic” but constantly using it a contrario to define argumentation in general and in particular to characterize the “quasi-logical” super-category of argument schemes.
-The category includes all the argumentative strategies involving phenomena such as negation, scales, relations and definitional stereotypes.
-In fact, it is the system of language that is considered to be a quasi-logic.
+The label “quasi-logical” is symptomatic of the method of the Treatise, which rejects “logic” but constantly uses it a contrario to define argumentation in general and to characterize the “quasi-logical” super-category of argument schemes in particular.
+This category includes all the argumentative strategies involving phenomena such as negation, scales, relations and definitional stereotypes.
+In practice, it is the system of language that is considered to be quasi-logical.
+Logic plays the role of an absent grammar.

 The arguments in this category are defined by a common characteristic: